 Watch your GoPro Video like a stranger

 It’s easy to get lost in the footage while you are editing and not tell the whole story.
-Before you publish your video watch it from the perspective of someone who wasn’t there with you and ask yourself it the video is interesting enough to share or does it tell the story you were hoping.
-If you have a friend you don’t mind showing, share it with them and ask for their feedback.
+Before you publish your video watch it from the perspective of someone who wasn’t there with you and ask yourself if the video is interesting enough to share or does it tell the story you were hoping.
+If you have a friend you don’t mind showing, share it with them, and ask for their feedback.

 Watch other people’s videos

 The best way to see what is possible with video editing is to watch other videos.
 Watching what other people are doing with their GoPro footage will help you be more creative while filming and make better use of the footage you’ve already shot.

 Watch How to Videos on how to edit your footage